uliwitness/eleven/Readme.md

 The chat server class is stupid by default and does nothing.
 To make it do something, you give it C++ lambdas (aka "blocks" or "handlers").
 Each line received has its first word extracted (everything up to the first space, tab or line break), and matched against the strings for which handlers have been registered.
-If none of these matches, it looks for a handler registered for "*".
+If none of these matches, it looks for a handler registered for "*" and calls that.

 These handlers get handed a session object with which they can send a reply, and the entire line (including the first word) that the client sent.
 They can now